Detroit Regional Chamber > Automotive & Mobility > UAW Negotiations: What Businesses Need to Know

 What’s Next

-The MICHauto and Chamber teams will continue to monitor and provide updates to members as these discussions unfold and the contract deadline approaches.
+The MichAuto and Chamber teams will continue to monitor and provide updates to members as these discussions unfold and the contract deadline approaches.
 The nuanced process of determining manufacturing workers’ wages and benefits could pave the way for Michigan’s automotive future.
 The industry’s strong foundation of current investments and commitments – as well as those to come – should position the state well amid the sweeping changes.